Disclosure: Heritage Park provided tickets to facilitate this review

 You can also catch a ride on a horse drawn wagon (which tends to have shorter lines than regular Heritage Park days).

-Some of the rides are also running – the small ferris wheel, boat swings and carousel.
+Some of the rides are also running – usually the small ferris wheel, boat swings and carousel.

-You can also spot a few animals at the park, this year we saw lots of horses as well as a donkey.
+You can also spot a few animals at the park, this year we saw lots of horses.

 We’ve been to Day Out With Thomas many times since my oldest was a toddler and always had a great time.
 This year, seeing Thomas and getting a ride in a train that was pulled by Thomas was a magical experience for my 3 year old.
 If you have a Thomas the Tank Engine fan in your family, I bet you will have a great time too.

 We do our best to ensure the information on Calgary Playground Review is accurate, however information and events are subject to change.
 Please contact the organizations directly to avoid disappointment.